 How Taking Anger Management Classes Can Help You Take Control Of Your Life

-Reviewer Sonya Bruner
+Medically Reviewed By: Sonya Bruner

 What Is Anger Management?

-Do I Have An Anger Problem?
+Do I Have an Anger Problem?

-Symptoms And Signs Of Anger Problems
+Symptoms and Signs of Anger Issues

 - Do you punch objects to make yourself feel better?